Called in 2021 (Solicitor of England and Wales (non-practising), 2012)

-James joined Chambers in 2022 having practised for more than a decade as a solicitor in major law firms in Paris and London, acting as counsel in more than 20 international arbitrations and in large-scale commercial litigation - particularly in relation to large energy, construction, and defence projects - including for and against state entities.
-Since coming to the Bar, James has appeared regularly in the High Court (both Commercial Court and Chancery Division), including unled on significant applications, and in international arbitrations.
+James joined Chambers in 2022 having practised for more than a decade as a solicitor in major law firms in Paris and London, acting as counsel in more than 20 international arbitrations and in large-scale commercial litigation - particularly in relation to large energy, construction, and defence projects.
+Since coming to the Bar, James has appeared led and unled in the High Court (in both the Commercial Court and Chancery Division), and in international arbitrations.

 James accepts instructions in all civil and commercial litigation and international arbitration (commercial and investor-state) matters, with a particular interest in energy and construction disputes, banking, commodities, company law, and civil fraud.